cloudflare/cloudflare-docs/content/speed/optimization/content/fonts/faq.md

 # FAQ

-In the following sections, you can find frequently asked questions about Performance, Privacy and Security, Implementation and Integration, and Troubleshooting issues.
+In the following sections, you can find frequently asked questions about Performance, Privacy and security, and Implementation and integration.

 ## Performance